MakeSchool-Tutorials/Rainbow-Checklist/P04-Putting-It-All-Together/content.md

 slug: putting-it-together
 ---
 # The While Loop
-An type of loop that is available is the while loop.
-It will continue to loop while a condition remains true.
-The syntax is as follows.
+Running a chunk of code over and over again is so common that we're given many ways of accomplishing this one task.
+Many people have their own preferred looping strategy and there are many valid ways to approach a single problem.
+We've seen in our `list_all_items` helper function a way to loop over a specific number of values, but what if we don't know how many times we'll need to loop over a given piece of code?

+The `while` loop will help us out in this case as it will continue to loop over a section of code until a specified condition is met.
+Here our condition will be met when the user selects the Q option in the terminal.

+ The syntax for the while loop is as follows:

 ```python
 while condition: